chinsiang99/learning-system-design/22.distributed-messaging-system/README.md

 9. Latency: RabbitMQ is designed for low-latency messaging, making it suitable for use cases requiring near-real-time processing.

 10. License: RabbitMQ is licensed under the Mozilla Public License, while both Kafka and ActiveMQ are licensed under the Apache 2.0 License.

+# Scalability and Performance
+Scalability and performance are critical aspects of designing messaging systems in distributed environments.
+Ensuring that a messaging system can handle a growing number of messages and maintain an acceptable level of performance is crucial for its success.
+In this section, we will explore different concepts related to scalability and performance for messaging systems, along with examples to illustrate their practical application.

+## a.
+Partitioning
+Partitioning is the **process of dividing a data set into smaller**, **manageable pieces called partitions**.
+This approach is used in messaging systems to distribute messages evenly among multiple nodes, ensuring that the system can scale horizontally.
+For example, Apache Kafka uses **partitions** to **divide a topic's messages across multiple brokers**, allowing the system to handle large amounts of data and maintain high throughput.

+## b.
+Consumer Groups
+Consumer groups are a way to manage multiple consumers of a messaging system that work together to process messages from one or more topics.
+Each consumer group **ensures that all messages in the topic are processed**, and **each message is processed by only one consumer within the group**.
+This approach allows for parallel processing and load balancing among consumers.
+For example, in Apache Kafka, a consumer group can have multiple consumers that subscribe to the same topic, allowing the system to process messages in parallel and distribute the workload evenly.

+## c.
+Load Balancing and Parallel Processing
+Load balancing refers to distributing incoming messages evenly among multiple consumers or processing units, while parallel processing involves processing multiple messages simultaneously.
+In messaging systems, load balancing and parallel processing are achieved through techniques like partitioning, sharding, and consumer groups.
+For instance, RabbitMQ uses a round-robin algorithm to distribute messages among available consumers, ensuring that the workload is balanced and messages are processed in parallel.

+## d.
+Message Batching and Compression
+Message batching is the process of combining multiple messages into a single batch before processing or transmitting them.
+This approach can improve throughput and reduce the overhead of processing individual messages.
+Compression, on the other hand, reduces the size of the messages, leading to less network bandwidth usage and faster transmission.
+For example, Apache Kafka supports both batching and compression: Producers can batch messages together, and the system can compress these batches using various compression algorithms like Snappy or Gzip, reducing the amount of data transmitted and improving overall performance.